 This issue is important for PMI because tariff or price increase can have a negative impact on the profitability of the business or lead to product price increase, which could alter the demand for our products, and potentially affecting the entire value chain.
 This issue is assessed through the company-wide risk assessment and is part of procurement and supplier management.
-PMI uses internal company methods to identify any potential changes in tariffs or prices, as part of a broader strategy to gain visibility within the supply chain.
+PMI uses internal company methods to identify any potential changes in tariffs or prices, to gain visibility within the supply chain.
+PMI also uses an online intelligence service provider as well as market intelligence literatures to monitor pulp markets and its economical dynamics.
 As part of the assessment, PMI monitors total volumes, order controls, anti-diversion plans and tracking and tracing.

-We also collaborate and exchange with the supply chain partners during Quarter/Annual Business Reviews to gain on market intelligence in pulp and timber markets. leveraging on their on the ground networks.
+We also collaborate and exchange with the supply chain partners during Quarterly/Annual Business Reviews to gain on market intelligence in pulp and timber markets, leveraging on their on the ground networks.
 Assessment results are used to identify priority areas and suppliers that need to be engaged to mitigate risks arising from tariffs or price increases and inform the company's procurement strategies.
 The tariffs or price increases criteria are not contemplated as standalone elements, but in combination with the Zero Deforestation commitments, anticipating, if necessary, an adjustment of the sourcing strategy to either focus on sourcing certified materials by the FSC and the PEFC or rely on third party verification by reputable organizations.
 To further mitigate risks, PMI manages inventories and stocks for all direct materials to be able to mitigate this potential impact, additionally, PMI has a diversified strategy where sourcing is spread across different areas.
 PMI also aims to develop long term relationships with suppliers and to have a strong and stable supplier base.